Scthe/scthe.github.io/content/blog/2023-12-09-debugging-vulkan-using-renderdoc/debugging-vulkan-using-renderdoc.md

 <Figure>
   <BlogImage
     src="./spv_with_glsl.png"
-    alt="Binary .spv file (lots of `NUL`) opened in text editor.
+    alt="Binary .spv file (lots of `NUL`) opened in the text editor.
 Raw GLSL text visible at the start of the file."
   />
   <Figcaption>